tars/tars/docs/en/tasks-and-watchers.md

 In that case only user's task will be included in gulpfile.js

+If you need to use your own task in exist task-chain, for example in dev-task, you have to override main:dev task by your custom version of it with chain, that will useful for you.

 Also, you can switch-off any task/watcher by adding `_` sign in the begginng of the name of that task/watcher.

 You can get more info in docs for [tasks](tasks.md) and [watchers](watchers.md).